pralab/secml/README.md

 Before starting the installation process try to obtain the latest version of the `pip` manager by calling: `pip install -U pip`

-The setup process is managed by the Python package `setuptools`.
+The Python package `setuptools` manages the setup process.
 Be sure to obtain the latest version by calling: `pip install -U setuptools`

 Once the environment is set up, SecML can installed and run by multiple means: